vtexdocs/dev-portal-content/docs/vtex-io/Getting Started/vtex-io-documentation-1-developing-storefront-apps-using-react-and-vtex-io/vtex-io-documentation-8-translating-the-component.md

 5. Save your code changes.

-> ℹ️ If concatenating the string seems complicated, we recommend reading this <a href="https://format-message.github.io/icu-message-format-for-translators/index.html">documentation</a>.
+> ℹ️ If concatenating the string seems complicated, we recommend reading this [documentation](https://format-message.github.io/icu-message-format-for-translators/index.html).
 It will help your learning process, explaining more details about formatting messages using ICU and variable interpolation.

 ### Adjusting percentage representation